-1.8.
+- 1.8.
 The recommendations in this Safety Guide are intended to be used for the evaluation of hazards associated with HIEEs for nuclear installations.
-The approach for evaluation of these hazards and utilizing these evaluations need to be planned and implemented in a systematic way.
-This process can be divided into the following steps:

-- Step 1: Identification and screening of sources of hazards; - Step 2: Evaluation of hazards and characterization of loading conditions; - Step 3: Design and evaluation of structures, systems and components; - Step 4: Performance, assessment and acceptance criteria; - Step 5: The response of the operating organization to potential HIEEs.
+The approach for evaluation ofto evaluating these hazards and utilizing the use of these evaluations need to be planned and implemented in a systematic way.
+This process can be divided into the following steps: - Step 1: Identification and screening of sources of hazards; - Step 2: Evaluation of hazards and characterization of loading conditions; - Step 3: Design and evaluation of structures, systems and components; - Step 4: Performance, assessment and acceptance criteria; - Step 5: The response Response of the operating organization to potential HIEEs.

 This Safety Guide considers steps 1 and 2.
-Steps 3 and 4 are addressed in IAEA Safety Standards Series No. SSG-68, Design of Nuclear Installations Against External Events Excluding Earthquakes [7], and step 5 is addressed in IAEA Safety Standards Series No. NS-G-2.1, Fire Safety in the Operation of Nuclear Power Plants, IAEA Safety Standards Series [8].
+Steps 3 and 4 are addressed in IAEA Safety Standards Series No. SSG-68, Design of Nuclear Installations Against External Events Excluding Earthquakes [7], and step 5 is addressed in IAEA Safety Standards Series No. SSG-77, Protection Against Internal and External Hazards in the Operation of Nuclear Power Plants [8].
 These steps are closely linked, and the needs of each step should be recognized in other steps, especially at the interfaces between steps where the outputs from earlier steps inform and provide input data to later steps.

-1.9.
-In this Safety Guide, the HIEEs are grouped into following event categories:

-- External release of hazardous materials;

-- External explosions;

-- External fire;

-- Aircraft crash;

-- External transport events excluding aircraft crash;

-- Other human induced external events (e.g. ground subsidence, electromagnetic interference).
+- 1.9.
+In this Safety Guide, the HIEEs are grouped into following event categories: - External release of hazardous materials material; - External explosions; - External fire; - Aircraft crash; - External transport events excluding aircraft crash; - Other human induced external eventsHIEEs (e.g. ground subsidence, electromagnetic interference).